Trump Slams Court Contempt Ruling Imposing $10K Daily Fines as 'Totally Unfair'

 "Mr. Trump has willfully disobeyed a lawful order of the court," Engoron reportedly wrote.

-Trump had asked the Appellate Division of the First Judicial Department to stay Engoron's contempt order, in lieu of the appeal.
+Trump had asked the Appellate Division of the First Judicial Department to stay Engoron's contempt order, pending the appeal.
 However, that division denied the stay request, according to a New York AG spokesman.

 James' office has alleged, among other things, that the ex-president overstated the value of his properties and his personal worth in representations he made to lenders, insurers and other prominent real estate figures, according to The Washington Post and other outlets.